Complete complementarity relations and its Lorentz invariance: Introduction

-where $P$ is the predictability and $V$ is the visibility of the interference pattern.
+where $P$ is an \textit{a priori} predictability, for which the particle aspect is inferred once the quanton is more likely to follow one path than the other and it is directly related to the probability distribution given by the diagonal elements of the density operator as we will discuss in further section.
+Besides, $V$ is the visibility of the interference pattern.
 Recently, several steps have been taken towards the quantification of the wave-particle duality, with the establishment of minimal and reasonable conditions that visibility and predictability measures should satisfy \cite{Durr, Englert}.
 As well, with the development of the field of quantum information, it was suggested that the quantum coherence \cite{Baumgratz} would be a good generalization of the visibility measure \cite{Bera, Bagan, Tabish, Mishra}.
 Until now, many approaches were taken for quantifying the wave-particle properties of a quantum system \cite{Angelo, Coles, Hillery, Qureshi, Maziero}.
-As pointed out by Qian et al. \cite{Qian}, complementarity relation like Eq. (\ref{eq:cr1}) do not really predict a balanced exchange between $P$ and $V$ simply because the inequality permits a decrease of $P$ and $V$ together, or an increase by both.
+As pointed out by Qian et al. \cite{Qian}, complementarity relations like Eq. (\ref{eq:cr1}) do not really predict a balanced exchange between $P$ and $V$ simply because the inequality permits a decrease of $P$ and $V$ together, or an increase by both.
 It even allows the extreme case $P = V = 0$ to occur (neither wave or particle) while, in an experimental setup, we still have a quanton on hands.
-Such a quanton can't be nothing.
+Such a quanton cannot be nothing.
 Thus, one can see that something must be missing from Eq. (\ref{eq:cr1}).
 As noticed by Jakob and Bergou \cite{Janos}, this lack of knowledge about the system is due to entanglement, or, more generally, to quantum correlations \cite{Marcos}.
 This means that the information is being shared with another system and this kind of quantum correlation can be seen as responsible for the loss of purity of each subsystem such that, for pure maximally entangled states, it is not possible to obtain information about the local properties of the subsystems.
 Hence, to completely quantify a quanton, one has also to regard its correlations with other systems, such that the entire system is pure.
-In this paper, we study how these different aspects of a quanton behave under Lorentz boosts.
-Even though entanglement entropy does not remain invariant under Lorentz boosts, and neither do measures of predictability and coherence, we show that these three measures together, known as a complete complementarity relation (CCR), are Lorentz invariant.
-In addition, we explore several relativistic scenarios for single and two particle states, what helps in understanding the exchange of these different aspects of a quanton under Lorentz boosts.